devbret/online-opsec/README.md

 #### Seven Phases

-The seven phases of PASTA explained.
+The seven phases of PASTA are explained below.

 ##### Define Objectives